hackerhouse-opensource/OffensiveLua/README.md

 * Exploit File or Registry
 * Common Tasks

-Lua is a lesser used but useful post-exploitation script choice, this repository contains common malicious behaviors that you may wish to achieve using Lua w/FFI on Windows hosts.
+Lua is a lesser used but useful post-exploitation scripting language, this repository contains common actions that you may wish to achieve using Lua w/FFI on Windows hosts.

 | Filename | Description |
 | :---: | :--- |